PlotX v1, a decentralized non-custodial prediction market protocol was launched on the Ethereum Network on the 13th of Oct 2020.

 During this time, anyone who disagrees with the results can raise a dispute and that’ll push the market into the ‘In Dispute’ stage

-If someone raises a dispute during the ‘In Cooling’ time period, the market enters the ‘In Dispute’ stage
+If someone raises a dispute during the ‘In Cooling’ stage, the market enters the ‘In Dispute’ stage

 When the market is in this stage, the Dispute Resolution Governance Mechanism kicks in; the Dispute is reviewed and after following the due procedure of reviewing and voting, the dispute is resolved